52North/SOS/README.md

 ## Distributions

-Here xou can find some information that relates to the distributions of the 52°North SOS.
+Here you can find some information that relates to the distributions of the 52°North SOS.

 ### Download